 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Whirlpool Corporation reported total greenhouse gas emissions of approximately 198,735,000 kg CO2e, which includes Scope 1 emissions of about 121,002,000 kg CO2e and Scope 2 emissions of approximately 250,931,000 kg CO2e.
 The company also disclosed significant Scope 3 emissions, particularly from the use of sold products, amounting to about 48,309,782,000 kg CO2e.
-Whirlpool has set ambitious climate commitments, aiming for Net Zero emissions across its global plants and operations by 2030.
-This target encompasses both Scope 1 and Scope 2 emissions, reflecting a comprehensive approach to reducing its carbon footprint.
-The company has also committed to a 50% reduction in absolute Scope 1 and 2 emissions by 2030 from a 2016 baseline, alongside a 20% reduction in Scope 3 emissions from the use of sold products over the same timeframe.
-In 2024, Whirlpool achieved a significant milestone by reducing GHG emissions in its U.S. manufacturing sites by 50% from 2019 levels, in alignment with the U.S. Department of Energy's Better Climate Challenge.
-This achievement underscores the company's commitment to sustainability and its proactive stance in addressing climate change.
-Overall, Whirlpool's climate strategy is characterised by clear targets and a commitment to transparency, positioning the company as a leader in the consumer durables sector in terms of environmental responsibility.
+Whirlpool has set ambitious climate commitments, aiming for Net Zero emissions in its global plants and operations by 2030.
+This target encompasses both Scope 1 and Scope 2 emissions, covering over 30 manufacturing sites and large distribution centres worldwide.
+Additionally, the company has committed to reducing its absolute Scope 1 and 2 GHG emissions by 50% from a 2016 baseline by 2030, as well as a 20% reduction in Scope 3 emissions from the use of sold products over the same timeframe.
+In 2024, Whirlpool achieved a significant milestone by reducing GHG emissions in its U.S. manufacturing sites by 50% from the 2019 base year, in alignment with the U.S. Department of Energy's Better Climate Challenge.
+This achievement underscores Whirlpool's commitment to sustainability and its proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents